NoahMLoomis/NoahMLoomis/README.md

 - 👋 Hi, I’m @NoahMLoomis
 - 👀 I’m interested in ...
 Javascript, React and Node.js
 - 🌱 I’m currently learning ...
-Typescript, and Typescript with React
+Python, Typescript with React, Nextjs
 - 💞️ I’m looking to collaborate on ...
 Anything!
 - 📫 How to reach me ... noah.loomis@me.com